Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Variables.md

 - `scriptName` - Returns the script path.
 - `currentModDirectory` - Checks the current mod directory.
 - `noteSkin` - Checks the current noteskin that the player is using.
-- `noteSkinPostfix` - Checks the current noteskin postfix from the current noteskin image that the player is using.
+- `noteSkinPostfix` - Checks the current noteskin postfix from the current noteskin image name that the player is using.
 - `splashSkin` - Checks the current splashskin that the player is using.
-- `splashSkinPostfix` - Checks the current splashskin postfix from the current splashskin image that the player is using.
+- `splashSkinPostfix` - Checks the current splashskin postfix from the current splashskin image name that the player is using.
 - `splashAlpha` - The current alpha/opacity value of the splashnote.

 <details><summary><b>All Shortcut to:</b></summary>